Tunisian democracy in turmoil after president sacks government | Politics

 Tunisia is facing its worst crisis in a decade of democracy on Monday after President Kais Saied ousted the government and suspended parliament with help from the army, a move denounced as a coup by the country's main parties, including Islamists.

-Saied's action followed months of deadlock and disputes pitting him against Prime Minister Hichem Mechichi and a fragmented parliament as Tunisia descended into an economic crisis exacerbated by one of Africa's worst COVID-19 outbreaks.
-The crisis risks morphing into heated street confrontations as Saied's critics, including Islamists, warned he was endangering the democratic system introduced after the 2011 Arab Spring uprising.
+Saied's action followed months of deadlock and disputes pitting him against Prime Minister Hichem Mechichi and a fragmented parliament, as Tunisia descended into an economic crisis exacerbated by one of Africa's worst COVID-19 outbreaks.
+The crisis morphed into heated street confrontations as Saied's critics, including Islamists, warned he was endangering the democratic system introduced after the 2011 Arab Spring uprising.

 The economy shrank 8% last year.
 Tunisia has one of the highest COVID-19 death rates in the region.
 On Monday, Tunisia's hard-currency bonds tumbled.
 Parliament Speaker Rached Ghannouchi, the head of Ennahda, which has played a role in successive coalition governments, condemned it as an assault on democracy and urged Tunisians to take to the streets in opposition.